Why Experience Matters in a Through-Channel Marketing Automation Provider

 It’s important to know, in advance, if you’re dealing with a firm that is courting your business with an army of entry-level sales reps and junior biz dev managers.
 Can a junior rep truly be the best steward of your business goals and offer advice based on years of experience?
 Or will you have access to C-suite expertise?
 These are valid questions to ask.

-Forrester predicts the TCMA industry is slated for about 25 percent CAGR (Compound Annual Growth Rate) for the next 5 years.
-In the near future, we can expect continued consolidation, new arrivals in the Through-Channel Marketing Automation industry and major players showing an interest in TCMA.
-Growth and evolution in our industry has always been driven by leaders and innovators.
+Forrester predicts the Through-Channel Marketing Automation industry is slated for about 25 percent CAGR (Compound Annual Growth Rate) for the next 5 years.
+In the near future, we can expect continued consolidation, new arrivals in the industry and major players showing an interest in TCMA.
+Growth and evolution have always been driven by leaders and innovators.
 Companies searching for a TCMA solution want a local marketing automation platform capable of scaling with them.
 That requires a tried and tested platform backed by a solid team with the expertise and experience to deliver results.
 At the end of the day, that’s why experience matters.